B.C. wildfires: The damage so far, and how you can help

 How bad is this?
 Some historical context

-The recent fires have so far spread over nearly 24,000 hectares.
+As of Tuesday, the fires had spread over nearly 40,000 hectares.
 By comparison, 2003’s Okanagan Mountain Park wildfire – one of the province’s biggest ever, in the last wildfire season to prompt a state of emergency like this one – was 25,600 hectares, although that one was more intensely concentrated in one area.
 Neither one is anywhere close to last year’s Fort McMurray fire, which burned 589,000 hectares – an area bigger than Prince Edward Island – and, at $3.7-billion, was the most expensive Canadian disaster ever, as measured by insurance providers.

 What you can do